dat-ecosystem-archive/DEPs/proposals/0000-hyperdrive.md

 ## Node
 [hypercore-entry-schema-node]: #hypercore-entry-schema-node

-This entry schema encodes a file in the metadata Hypercore register.
+This entry schema encodes a file in the metadata Hypercore feed.
 The `name` field is a string providing the file-path.
 The `value` field is a Stat object, using the `Stat` encoding (below).
 The `paths` field is an index used to optimize lookups (TODO how?).

 ```
 message Node {